Are you looking to build your business’s website on Squarespace? Use this guide to determine if Squarespace is right...

 Promote Interaction: Depending on the course material, allowing your participants to interact with one another can greatly improve the overall experience of an online course.
 Creating a small community to bounce ideas off of and ask questions can make participants feel more inclined to participate with each other and show deep interest in the course material and community you’ve created.

 Setting A Standard for Inclusivity: Allowing inclusivity in your course learning experience can make the learners feel that much more appreciated and welcomed.
 Throughout the course, allow some time to get to know one another and share small bits about each other to humanize the experience.
 Everyone has different life experiences and identities.
 Being an inclusive and safe space for your learners to feel included should be the standard across all online courses.
-Avoid assumptions and be mindful that some students may require alternate options for leaning.
+Avoid assumptions and be mindful that some students may require alternate options for learning.